mebbert/VariantToolChest/README.md

 To build and run all of the tests you will need to add a file named "VTC.properties" to the following
 directory: src/main/java/vtc

-The file must have the following 2 lines, with the second beinhg the actual absolute path to the reference genome on your local machine:
+The file must have the following 2 lines, with the second being the actual absolute path to the reference genome on your local machine:

 <pre><code>